 Go To A Theme Park

 Many theme parks don’t allow alcohol at all, and the ones that do require it to stay in very specific places.
 And while theme parks may mostly target kids, there’s plenty of fun for adults too.

-Consider celebrating soberness at places like Canada’s Wonderland right here in Toronto, or one of the top 10 amusement parks of North America.
+Consider celebrating soberness at places like Canada's Wonderland, or one of the top 10 amusement parks of North America.
 In Canada, of course, you have the cold season to worry about so yes, amusement parks may not be open.
-There’s plenty of winter activities though like skiing, tobogganing, snowshoeing, etc. Point is, you should feel on top of the world!
+There's plenty of winter activities though like skiing, tobogganing, snowshoeing, etc. Point is, you should feel on top of the world!